robot-pesg/BotanicGarden/README.md

 /gt_poses|geometry_msgs/PoseStamped|Ground truth poses

 <sup>1</sup>Imagezip and no-vision rosbag size.
-<sup>2</sup>Note that, for ease of downloading and testing, the vision data in rosbag have been downsampled to 960x600@20Hz.
-Full res&rate images (1920x1200@40Hz) are available in raw zips.
+<sup>2</sup>The vision data in rosbag have been downsampled to 960x600@20Hz to ease the downloads and testing.
+Full res&rate frames (1920x1200@40Hz) are available in raw imagezips.

 ## Ground Truth Trajectories
 <div align="left">